I’ve been chronicling the changes without expecting more of them

 Next

-Embracing lament: The prayer power in just one three-letter word
+Embracing Lament: The prayer power in just one three-letter word